January 20 – June 11, 2017

 Based in Wooster, Ohio, Shie has exhibited, presented, and taught nationally and internationally since 1986.
 She is one of the artists featured in Earth Stories, a traveling exhibit now on view at the Erie Art Museum, which showcases works from 24 contemporary international fiber artists, each inspired by issues of environmental concern.

-Shie has won major artist fellowships from the Ohio Arts Council and the National Endowment for the Arts, and was named Teacher of the Year in 2008 from Professional Quilter Magazine.
+Shie has been awarded artist fellowships by the Ohio Arts Council and the National Endowment for the Arts, and was named Teacher of the Year in 2008 by Professional Quilter Magazine.